What Are The Advantages of Using a Database?

 3. Improved Data Integrity

-Database stores data in a consistent and reliable manner.
-This means that the data is accurate and can be trusted.
-In some cases, when data is entered into a database, it is automatically checked for errors.
-This helps to ensure that the data is correct and prevents incorrect information from being stored.
+A database stores data in a consistent and reliable manner, ensuring that the information is accurate and trustworthy.
+When data is entered, it often gets automatically checked for errors, helping to prevent incorrect information from being saved.

 4. Increased Productivity